Advanced search

 4.6 Fertility, pregnancy and lactation

 There is no, or inadequate evidence of safety of the drug in human pregnancy, but it has been in wide use for many years without apparent harmful consequence.
-Intravenous glucose may result in fetal insulin production, with an associated risk of rebound hypoglycaemia in the neonate.
+Intravenous glucose may result in foetal insulin production, with an associated risk of rebound hypoglycaemia in the neonate.
 Infusions of glucose administered during Caesarean section and labour should be used with caution, and should not exceed 5-10g glucose/hour.

 Glucose 20% should be administered with special caution for pregnant women during labour particularly if administered in combination with oxytocin due to the risk of hyponatraemia (see section 4.4, 4.5 and 4.8).